NatMon/seneca-college/IPC144/Workshops/Workshop 4/README.md

 Good Bye!
 </pre>

-If your program's output exactly matches the output shown above, given the provided inputs, then your lab is complete and ready to be submitted.

 ### PART 2 (BONUS):

 ### BUILDING THE GAME

-If you have completed all previous game labs, you may complete this section in order to merge your current lab with your previous labs.
+If you have completed all previous game labs, you may complete this section in order to merge your current lab with your previous labs:
 - Copy the functions (and prototypes) into your "codeQuest.c" file
 - Copy the main code from this lab and paste it directly below code quest intro banner (before character creation)
 - Move the character creation and battle scene code from the main and place it in the new game function, replacing the "Not implemented!" print statement